I thank my hon. Friend for their question on this important issue.

 I congratulate my hon.
 Friend the Member for Solihull (Julian Knight) on tabling this urgent question, and the Government on their response.
 Today’s focus has very much been on online content and protecting children, but will the Minister comment on how the internet continues to be used by jihadi extremists to recruit future terrorists?
 The Terrorist Offenders (Restriction of Early Release) Bill went through yesterday, so there is more money for counter-terrorism, policing, probation and rehabilitation.
 But ultimately, until we are able to remove harmful online content that is being used for recruitment, further terrorist attacks, I am afraid, will take place.

 My right hon.
 Friend is absolutely right.
 It is important to say that the online harms Bill is being drawn up jointly with my colleagues in the Home Office to tackle exactly the areas that he suggests.
-The Bill also has a hugely important component on tackling disinformation, which is related to what he is talking about, albeit, I appreciate, not the same thing.
+The Bill also has a hugely important component on tackling disinformation, which is related to what he is talking about, although, I appreciate, it is not the same thing.
 It is important that we mount what we might call a full-spectrum response when it comes to these threats.

 Nearly two years ago, the then Secretary of State stood at the Dispatch Box justifying the cancellation of the second phase of the Leveson inquiry.
 His rationale for that was that the harm was no longer in print media but instead all online.
 I asked why we could not deal with both, and he brushed me off, but now it looks as though we are in danger of the Government not yet having done either.
 The Minister says that he does not want to rush things, but I gently say to him that there is no danger of anyone accusing the Government of having done that.
 He gave lots of very welcome detail today, but has not answered the one really burning question—when will we see draft legislation?